KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

     Preview and Test of the LOV.

 .. note::
      **Correlating analytical drivers**

          Drivers can be correlated so that the value of the first driver is used as a parameter to select values in the second.
-Read more at Chapter 5.
+Read more at *My first analytical document* chapter.

 We stress that the visibility of specific fields serve to improved human readability when applying filters to documents handled by third users.
 Moreover it is possible to choose (refer to :numref:`hierarchicallvdef`) between **simple**, **tree** and **tree with selectable internal nodes** typology of LOV.
 The last two are hierarchical and let the user visualize the parameters together with their logical tree structure.